garrettj94/EmployeeTracker/README.md

   - [Questions](#questions)

   ##description:
-    This had us test knowledge on website testing docs
+    This had us test knowledge on mysql and seeds

     ##installation:
     none